pcatach/pcatach.github.io/_posts/2023-07-22-stock-valuation-2.md

 In the first year, I'll add a $10 expense to my income statement as an expense (perhaps under G&A or cost of revenue).
 I keep adding this $10 expense every year for 10 years.
-But if I look at the my actual bank account, I don't see this $10 expense.
+But if I look at my bank account, I don't see this $10 expense.
-So I add it back to my operating cash flow.
+So, to reconcile, I add it back to my operating cash flow.
 (Note: I have to pay taxes on my operating income, not on my operating cash flow).

 Any further expenses like debt repayments, stock buybacks, capital expenditures (PP&E purchases) and company acquisitions are deducted from the cashflow from operations to arrive at the net cashflow - this is the quantity that gets added to "cash and cash equivalents" in the balance sheet.